revblaze/SyntaxKit/Pods/ActionSheetPicker-3.0/README.md

 ## Overview ##
-Easily present an ActionSheet with a PickerView, allowing user to select from a number of immutable options.
+Easily present an ActionSheet with a PickerView, allowing the user to select from a number of immutable options.

 ### Benefits ##